Guide to Meeting & Event Planning in

 • No matter the time of the year, slaloming down the slopes in the middle of the desert is possible at Ski Dubai, the first indoor ski resort in the Middle East.
 Along with skiing, groups can enjoy snowboarding, ziplining and tobogganing — plus up-close-and-personal encounters with 20 friendly snow penguins.

-• Dubai's Palm Island is famous for being the world's largest man-made island — visible from space.
+• Dubai's Palm Island is famous for being the world's largest constructed island — visible from space.
 Each frond of its palm-tree shape houses a vast number of residential, commercial and entertainment properties, including several uber-luxury resorts like the Atlantis and, at the trunk, the ultra-modern Five Palm Jumeirah Dubai.